freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/generate-random-whole-numbers-within-a-range.md

 # --description--

-Instead of generating a random whole number between zero and a given number like we did before, we can generate a random whole number that falls within a range of two specific numbers.
+We can generate a random whole number in the range from zero to a given number.
+We can also pick a different lower number for this range.

-To do this, we'll define a minimum number `min` and a maximum number `max`.
+We'll call our minimum number `min` and our maximum number `max`.

-Here's the formula we'll use.
+This formula gives a random whole number in the range from `min` to `max`.
 Take a moment to read it and try to understand what this code is doing:

 ```js
 Math.floor(Math.random() * (max - min + 1)) + min